-Proprietor of “La Maison”, Kathy is a self-taught cook that appreciates the need for a mentor in the kitchen.
+The proprietor of “La Maison”, Kathy is a self-taught cook that appreciates the need for a mentor in the kitchen.
 She teaches basic cooking classes with a “twist” to bring a hint of gourmet to the novice’s repertoire.
 She loves entertaining and makes the basic cook feel at ease preparing simple but elegant menus.

 Brad has been a certified Sommelier since 2008; trained with Master Sommelier Angelo Tavernaro.
 He has been cooking far longer with his first culinary job in 1977.
 He spent over 20 years in the fire service cooking with and for his crew.
 This led to cooking competitions and assisting with recipe development for cookbooks.
 Recently he has had the opportunity to be the in-house chef for several wineries for winemaker dinners and events.
-(Alexandria Nicole Cellars; Olsen Estates) He was recruited by Chef Roger Hazzard of Bon Vinos Bistro and Bakery to sous chef for him at the 2010 Savor the Flavor “Fresh Chef” competition ~ they won.
+(Alexandria Nicole Cellars; Olsen Estates) He was recruited by Chef Roger Hazzard of Bon Vinos Bistro and Bakery to sous chef for him at 2010 Savor the Flavor “Fresh Chef” competition ~ they won.
 Learn more about Cellar Door Consultants.

 Robin formerly owned and operated Crave, a popular Seattle bistro serving up comfort food on Capitol Hill.
 Before becoming a chef, Robin was an artist.
 While pursuing a Masters in Fine Arts at the University of Michigan, she took a job in the catering department.
 This was only intended to be a summer job, but it quickly became clear she had a passion for food.
 Robin’s Pacific Northwest roots are the foundation of her cooking, accented by the flavors of her world travels.
-In 2009 she had a life changing experience to be a chef contestant on season 6 of Top Chef where she finished in 5th.
-Since then, she has found an ideal balance in life spending time in the studio making art, teaching and cooking.
+In 2009 she had a life-changing experience to be a chef contestant on season 6 of Top Chef where she finished in 5th.
+Since then, she has found an ideal balance in life spending time in the studio making art, teaching, and cooking.
 She keeps her knives sharp in kitchens for causes like Bristol Bay, winemaker dinners, catering and restaurant consulting.

 A native of Crown Point, Indiana, Tom began his culinary career at age 15, working at a family operated restaurant before serving four years in the U.S. Army’s 82nd Airborne Division at Fort Bragg, North Carolina.
 Tom returned to Indiana to prepare for enrollment at the New England Culinary Institute where he earned an associates degree of applied science in Culinary Arts in 1995.
 Tom’s focus on regionally influenced, globally inspired cuisine and in 2001; the prestigious Zagat awarded him with Best Northwest Cuisine.
 In 2003, the Washington Wine Commission named the Barking Frog – Restaurant of the Year, their highest honor.
 Tom’s influence on Seattle has been strong, with articles on his creativity in Sante, Bon Appetit, Nation’s Restaurant News, WHERE – Seattle and Northwest Palate.
 He has served as Culinary Chair for Taste of the Nation – Share our Strength and participates in numerous events throughout the year in the community including Taste Washington, Taste Woodinville, Passport to Woodinville and Chef’s Night Out.
-In the spring of 2004 Tom was asked to cook at the James Beard House in NYC as part of a Winemaker / Chef Series Dinner.
-In the last few years Tom has taken his talents to private estates, yachts, high end photo shoots, cooking classes and wine maker dinners on both sides of the mountains and now La Maison.
+In the spring of 2004, Tom was asked to cook at the James Beard House in NYC as part of a Winemaker / Chef Series Dinner.
+In the last few years, Tom has taken his talents to private estates, yachts, high-end photo shoots, cooking classes and wine maker dinners on both sides of the mountains and now La Maison.

 James has worked in the food industry most of his life.
 He has tried other professions but has always ended up where he’s happiest, in the kitchen.
 His career began after attending culinary school for pastry.
-He moved to Chicago in order to explore new trends and flavors and worked at the world class Peninsula Hotel.
+He moved to Chicago in order to explore new trends and flavors and worked at the world-class Peninsula Hotel.
 There he was introduced to Asian pastries and was able to experience new flavor combinations and production methods.
 James then became the Pastry Chef at one of Chicago’s newest Mediterranean restaurants, Copperblue, where he and the restaurant received praise from multiple publications and a coveted 3-star rating.
 While at Copperblue he began to focus on Spanish pastry and cuisine, and using his French training, worked to combine the ingredients and techniques from both disciplines.
 James returned to Seattle to teach pastry at the Seattle Culinary Academy and currently partners with local wineries to provide pastries and chocolates for special events.

 Jillian or “Jill the pink chef” as she’s referred to at La Maison, graduated from Western Culinary Institute Le Cordon Bleu in Portland, Oregon with a culinary associates degree and received one of the top honors in her class.
 Jill did her internship with another La Maison chef’ Frank Magana of Picazo.
-She is currently employed with Frank as a catering chef and is a co-owner of Cafe grande Vue in Grandview.
+She is a catering chef and is a co-owner of Cafe grande Vue in Grandview.
 Jillian loves cooking for anyone but herself and especially loves the interaction of teaching at La Maison.